garrandall/popular-music-data/tracks/crawling-in-the-dark-hoobastank.md

 Show me what it's for
 Make me understand it
-I've been crawling in the dark looking for the answer Is there something more than what i've been handed?
+I've been crawling in the dark looking for the answer Is there something more than what I've been handed?
 I've been crawling in the dark looking for the answer Help me carry on
 Assure me it's ok to use my heart and not my eyes